sylikc/jpegview/current/readme.txt

 - Tooltips for navigation panel buttons
 - Support for multiple CPU cores.
 To set the number of cores to use to a specific value, set the CPUCoresUsed key to a specific value in the INI file.
 Default is to use all cores (max 4) of the CPU.
+- Small thumbnail blended when zooming, showing the visible section of the image.
+The section can be moved with the mouse in the thumbnail image.
+To disable this feature set ShowZoomNavigator=false in INI file.
 - New INI file setting (Language=xx) to force user interface language (default is to use operating system language if supported by JPEGView)
 - New INI file setting (StoreToEXEPath=true/false) forcing to write to config data and parameter DB to EXE path (used when installed on USB stick)